by Carrie Hutchinson

 Stop.
 I already know what you’re thinking.
 You’re screaming “Hells yeah!” in your mind and imagining flying business class to glamorous destinations where you stay in the finest hotels and explore the sorts of places only the rich, famous and folks who know someone go.
 Let me alternately LOL and cry myself into a coma.

 Sometimes, although rarely now, that can happen.
 Like every area of the media industry, the travel writing biz has undergone radical change, with less money to go around and more people wanting a slice of the commissioned pie.
-Here are a few tips to help you decide whether it’s right for you.
+So if you want to be a travel writer, here are a few tips to help you decide whether it’s right for you.

 Do you write travel?
 What’s your best / worst travel writing anecdote?